vipnode/vipnode.org/README.md

 - vipnode-client will implement an vipnode-pool API to:
   1. Register the current enodeID (if not already registered)
   2. Send back the set of connected peers (to allow time-usage billing), from the client's perspective.

+## vipnode v3: TBD

+Work on this milestone is suspended until several ecosystem blockers are resolved, see blog post for details: https://medium.com/vipnode/vipnode-2-0-released-9af1d65b4552

 ## License